FAQ

 In the day-ahead market a sell order and a buy order is validated against financial guarantee:

-• immediately, if the order was placed after 00:00 a.m. on the day before the relevant business day,
+• immediately, if the order was placed after 00:00 a.m. on the day before the relevant business day, or on the relevant delivery day.

 • from 00:00 a.m. on the day before the relevant business day, if the order has been placed two or more days ahead.
 The checking of the financial guarantee is done again after the gate closure time (day-ahead).